marklcrns/100-Days-Webpage-Challenge/README.md

-# 100 Days Webpage Challenge
+# 100 Days Webpage Challenge #

-- Create 1 Webpage everyday for 100 days
+* Create atleast 1 Webpage everyday for 100 days
-- If a day is missed, +2 days will be added.

-#### Start Date: 10/21/2019
+* Weekend commits are optional but not required

+*Start Date: 10/21/2019*
+*Early Submission Including Weekends: 01/28/2020*
-#### Expected End Date: 1/28/2020
+*Expected End Date: 3/09/2020*

+## Days Missed ##

+(days marked with "?" hasn't been made up to or still unfinished)

+* Day 6 10/28/2019 ?
+* Day 7 10/29/2019 ?